Introduction to Maps

 This “organized in bins” system is where things go really wrong with the code in Flags.
 When the main method adds orange to the key list, it changes the existing map entry’s key too — but HashMap has no idea that the key changed, so the entry stays in the same bin, which is now the wrong bin:

 Imagine that you go into a library and write a new number on the spine of one of the books on the shelf.
 Then you ask the librarian to go find that book using the new number that you just wrote on the book.
 They probably won’t be able to find it: they will look where the book with that number should be, not where it is!
-That’s what we’re doing to poor HashMap.
+That’s what we’re doing to poor HashMap: we’re changing the number of a book that’s already on the shelf.

-We now have a map with two entries for the same key, one of which is unfindable by the map.
+We now have a map with two entries for the same key, one of which is unfindable by the map because it’s in the wrong bucket.
 This is why the flames-and-chaos image up above is really big: bugs involving shared mutable state can cause cascading effects that are quite surprising and insidious.

 Run the full Flags code again.
 You can now make sense of every line of its cursed output.